XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Clean, fluid interfaces on web and mobile; accessible for beginners
+Clean, fluid interface on web and mobile; very beginner-friendly

 Compatible software